-The chair of the Academic Honor Policy hearing panel will report the decision to the student, the instructor, the academic unit, the Dean of Students Department, and the Registrar, if appropriate.
+The chair of the Academic Honor Policy hearing panel will report the decision to the student, the instructor, the instructor's academic unit, the supervising faculty member of a teaching assistant or an adjunct instructor, the student's dean, the Dean of Students Department, and the Registrar, if appropriate.
 If the student is found "responsible," this outcome will be recorded with the Dean of Students Department and becomes a confidential student record of an Academic Honor Policy violation.
 Records in which suspension or a less severe sanction (including all academic sanctions) is imposed will be removed five years from the date of the final decision in the case.
 Any grade imposed as the result of an academic sanction will remain on the student's transcript indefinitely and will not be subject to course drop or withdrawal.
-Records involving dismissal and expulsion will be retained permanently, except in cases where a dismissed student is readmitted.
-Those records will be removed five years from the date of the student's readmission.
+Records involving dismissal and expulsion will be removed five years from the date of student is readmitted.
+Those records will be removed five years from the date of the student is readmitted.
+Those records will be removed five years from the date of the student is readmitted.